near/docs/docs/roles/developer/quickstart.md

 sidebar_label: Orientation
 ---

+## Overview

+Building applications on the NEAR platform includes:
+- Writing and deploying smart contracts to the blockchain
+- Interacting with those (and maybe other) smart contracts from your application

+You can build smart contracts using
+- Rust
+- AssemblyScript *(not recommended for financial applications)*

+The fastest way to get started is to use NEAR Studio (limited to web applications and AssemblyScript smart contracts)

+## First Steps

 - Use [NEAR Studio](http://near.dev/) to deploy one of several AssemblyScript sample applications in minutes
 - Use your own development environment to create dApps
   - Beginner: [TestNet](/docs/local-setup/local-dev-testnet)